$46 Million Public and Private Development to Bring More Than 100 Mixed Income Apartments to Boston for Veterans and Their Families

 PRESS RELEASE: Brighton Marine, a veteran network community, and WinnCompanies, an award-winning national developer and manager of high-impact affordable, middle income and market rate housing communities, announced today they have secured financing for a first-of-its kind, $46 million initiative that will create 102 units of housing in Boston for veterans of all income levels.

-“Creating a veteran-centered community is a strategic milestone in Brighton Marine’s expanding mission to develop stand-alone, measurable programs that directly impact our heroes, said Michael Dwyer, chief executive officer of Brighton Marine.
+“Creating a veteran-centered community is a strategic milestone in Brighton Marine’s expanding mission to develop stand-alone, measurable programs that directly impact our heroes, said Michael Dwyer, former chief executive officer of Brighton Marine.
 “This community will create a sense of place for each veteran and family member by incorporating other critical transitional services such as clinical, wellness and behavioral health services all under the nation’s top-rated military health care program; all on a public transit-connected campus. “

 The 102-units will be built adjacent to Brighton Marine’s campus along Commonwealth Avenue and provide apartments for qualifying veterans and their families who want to live in Boston but do not have the means to afford more expensive housing options.
 The transit-oriented site is located along the MBTA’s Green Line subway route.